 Maybe you think that you can never ever draft a research article in a single week.
 Because you write so slowly, producing only few paragraphs per day.
 Well — I agree that if you don’t optimize your writing strategy, it would be hard to impossible to write up a whole paper in a week.

 But the good news is that anyone can learn to write effectively!
 Writing laboratory participants frequently give such a feedback: “I saw myself doing within 5 days things that I would never have been able to do within a month!”
 How is that possible?
 They “simply” changed their writing strategy according to my recommendations.
 I have described my favorite strategy for quick and painless drafting in detail as well as outlined an approach to gain and keep focus for writing — here is just a reminder about the main points:

 - Separate the processes of writing and revising.
 That’s the most important principle.
 Resist the urge to revise as you write the first draft.
 Moreover, don’t interrupt your writing to look up missing information.
 Work with placeholders instead.
 This allows you to get into the state of flow and proceed much faster than you can imagine.

 - Start your writing day with 10 minutes of freewriting.
 Write without stopping about anything that comes to your mind.
 This helps you to warm up for writing, clear your head of any unrelated thoughts, and get into the mood of writing without editing.

 - Eat and sleep well.
 What you are doing is similar to a professional athlete.
-So take care of your brain & body, and they will serve your well.
+So take care of your brain and body, and they will serve you well.

 - Reward yourself.
 Every day celebrate the progress you have made.
 You have full right to be proud of you!